NingMa-AI/AT-IG/README.md

     torchvision=0.8.1

 ## Dataset setting
- 1. The used skeleton datasets can be requested by email.
+ 1. The used skeleton datasets can be requested by email [ma_ning@zju.edu.cn].

 ## Training and test